-There are volunteer opportunities that fit with every schedule and lifestyle at the Foster & Adoptive Care Coalition.
-Read about each opportunity below, and fill out the contact form to request more information.
+There are volunteer opportunities that fit every schedule and lifestyle.
+Read about some of our amazing volunteers, see our volunteer opportunities, and fill out the contact form below to request more information.

 Court Appointed Special Advocate (CASA)